serengil/LightECC/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/LightECC/master/images/starfish.jpg" width="240" height="240"></p>

 LightECC is a lightweight elliptic curve cryptography library for its arithmetic for python.
 It is a hybrid library wrapping many elliptic curve forms such as [Weierstrass](https://sefiks.com/2016/03/13/the-math-behind-elliptic-curve-cryptography/), [Koblitz](https://sefiks.com/2016/03/13/the-math-behind-elliptic-curves-over-binary-field/) and [Edwards](https://sefiks.com/2018/12/19/a-gentle-introduction-to-edwards-curves/), and many pre-defined curves for those forms.

+ECC requires different methods for its arithmetic.
+For example, Weierstrass and Koblitz forms involve drawing a line that passes through two points, and the intersection's reflection across the x-axis represents the addition of the two points.
+Doubling a point also involves drawing a tangent line.
+In contrast, Edwards curves rely on formulas that cannot be visualized with lines.
+Moreover, Weierstrass and Koblitz forms have distinct formulas for addition and doubling, whereas Edwards curves use a single, unified formula for both operations.
+Furthermore, the Weierstrass form is symmetric about the x-axis, making it easy to find the negative of a point by reflecting it across the x-axis.
+On the other hand, the Koblitz form is not symmetric and requires a different formula to negate a point.
+The Edwards form requires considering the neutral point in order to find the negative of a given point.

-With LightECC, you don’t need to acquire in-depth knowledge about the behind of elliptic curve arithmetics.
-You can perform addition, subtraction, multiplication and division with a few lines of code.
+LightECC simplifies these arithmetic operations.
+You don't need to understand the underlying principles forms.
+Once you define an elliptic curve in a given form, you can perform addition, subtraction, multiplication, and division of points using standard operators.

 # Installation [![PyPI](https://img.shields.io/pypi/v/lightecc.svg)](https://pypi.org/project/lightecc/)